 ‘I… it’s sharp prose.’

-‘It’s the kind of prose that hits you, like a knife into the flesh.
-That’s how strong it comes.’
+‘It’s the kind of prose that cuts you like a knife to the flesh.’

-‘Give me that,’ he said, but I tore the paper in halves and threw it out.
-‘What have you done that for?’
+‘Give me that,’ he said, but I tore the paper in half and threw it away.
+‘Why did you do that?’

-I put my head out the car’s window to take a deep breath and cool off.
+I put my head out the car window to take a deep breath and cool down.
 The wind was even stronger.
 Kevin’s hand was on my back, pulling me inside.

 ‘Do you want to go back?’ he asked in a serious voice.